Why AI Budgets Miss the Real Cost

 The Maintenance Iceberg: Where Budget Disappears

-The maintenance iceberg is the largest single category of unexpected AI cost.
-Below the surface of the visible model cost lies a cluster of operational expenses that accumulate continuously: monitoring systems that detect when model performance degrades, retraining pipelines that keep models current with new data, data quality operations that maintain the feeds models depend on, hallucination remediation when outputs are wrong in consequential ways, security patching as new vulnerabilities in AI infrastructure are discovered, and the human review time required for edge cases that automated controls cannot handle.
-Each of these cost categories individually might appear manageable.
-Together, they consistently exceed the model cost itself, and they scale with usage in ways that initial projections rarely capture correctly.
+The maintenance iceberg is the largest source of surprise.
+Below the surface of the visible model cost sits a cluster of operating expenses that accumulate continuously: monitoring systems that detect performance drift, data quality work that keeps sources usable, evaluation sets that catch regression, security patching as new AI infrastructure issues emerge, policy tuning when controls generate false positives, and human review time for edge cases that automated controls cannot handle.
+Each category may look manageable in isolation.
+Together, they can dominate the long-run cost of an AI workflow if nobody owns them.

 Infrastructure Over-Provisioning and Model Tier Drift